To host your website, you will need:

 public_htmlwhere they can place files to be served statically).
 This is the approach our department uses for your access to the CS Linux server.

-We’ll take a deeper look at virutal machines next.
+We’ll take a deeper look at virtual machines next.